goauthentik/authentik/docs/upgrading/to-0.10.md

 ## Under the hood

-- passbook now runs on Django 3.1 and Channels with complete ASGI enabled.
+- passbook now runs on Django 3.1 and Channels with complete ASGI enabled
-- uwsgi has been replaced with Gunicorn and uvicorn.
+- uwsgi has been replaced with Gunicorn and uvicorn
 - Elastic APM has been replaced with Sentry Performance metrics
 - Flow title is now configurable separately from the name
 - All logging output is now json